 - Our Nudity Is Different: Indicative of putti art (and artistic depictions of Classical Mythology in general), all characters involved are completely naked.

-- Puppy Love: As both as characterized as putti, the relationship between the two characters are portrayed as this.
+- Puppy Love: As both are characterized as putti, the relationship between the two characters are portrayed as this.

 - Supernatural Is Purple: Much like in Bouguereau's other paintings on the subject, Cupid and Psyche are accompanied by a purple cloak, here draped over the cloud that both of them share.